 - Impulsive or self-destructive behavior

 - You don't find enjoyment in the things that you used to

 - Symptoms of anxiety and/or depression

 If you are currently struggling with any of these symptoms, you may be experiencing post-traumatic stress.
-Counselling can help restore your ability to not only cope with symptoms, it can also help you regain your personal power so you can feel like you are living again and not just surviving.
+Counselling can help you to a) restore your ability to cope, and b) regain your personal power so you can feel like you are living again, not just surviving.

 Contact us at email@example.com to see if trauma counselling is right for you.